HL7/davinci-crd/input/pagecontent/hooks.md

 4. Most implementation guides provide JSON, XML and Turtle representations of artifacts.
 However, because this guide is primarily using CDS Hooks (which only supports JSON) and SMART on FHIR (which primarily uses JSON), this implementation guide only publishes the JSON version of artifacts.

 5. The examples in this guide use whitespace for readability.
-Conformance systems **SHOULD** omit non-significant whitespace for performance reasons
+Conformance systems **SHOULD** omit non-significant whitespace for performance reasons.

-6. Examples provided within this specification strive to be realistic, but might not reflect accurate/current coverage requirements
+6. Examples provided within this specification strive to be realistic, but might not reflect accurate/current coverage requirements.